Neobyzantine Octoechos: Chrysanthos' theory of rhythm and of the octoechos

-The new analytic use of Round notation established a direct relation of performance and rhythmic signs, which had already been a tabu since the 15th century, while the change of tempo was probably not an invention of the 19th century.
-At least since the 13th century, melismatic chant of the cathedral rite had been notated with abbreviations or ligatures (ἀργόν "slow") which presumably indicated a change to a slower tempo.
+The new analytic use of Round notation established a direct relation of performance and rhythmic signs, which had already been a taboo since the 15th century, while the change of tempo was probably not an invention of the 19th century.
+At least since the 13th century, melismatic chant of the cathedral rite had been notated with abbreviations or ligatures (ἀργόν, or "slow") which presumably indicated a change to a slower tempo.
 Other discussions were about the quality of rhythm itself, if certain genres and its text had to be performed in a rhythmic or arhythmic way.
-In particular the knowledge of the most traditional and simple method had been lost.
+In particular, the knowledge of the most traditional and simple method had been lost.

 Mediating between tradition and innovation, Chrysanthos had the characteristic Phanariot creativity.
-While he was writing about the metric feet (πώδαι) as rhythmic patterns or periods, mainly based on Aristides Quintilianus and Aristoxenos, he treated the arseis and theseis simultaneously with the Ottoman timbres düm and tek of the usulümler, and concluded, that only a very experienced musician can know, which are the rhythmic patterns that can be applied to a certain thesis of the melos.
-He analysed for instance the rhythmic periods as he transcribed them from Petros Peloponnesios' Heirmologion argon.
+While he was writing about the metric feet (πώδαι) as rhythmic patterns or periods, mainly based on Aristides Quintilianus and Aristoxenos, he treated the arseis and theseis simultaneously with the Ottoman timbres düm and tek of the usulümler, and concluded, that only a very experienced musician can know which are the rhythmic patterns that can be applied to a certain thesis of the melos.
+He analysed, for instance, the rhythmic periods as he transcribed them from Petros Peloponnesios' Heirmologion argon.

 Especially concerning the ethic aspect of music, melody as well as rhythm, Chrysanthos combined knowledge about ancient Greek music theory with his experience of the use of makamlar and usulümler in the ceremony of whirling dervishes.
 There was a collective ethos of rhythm, because the ceremony and its composition (ayinler) followed a strict sequence of usulümler, which varied rarely and only slightly.
 There was a rather individual ethic concept for the combination of makamlar (tarqib), which was connected with the individual constitution of the psyche and with the inspiration of an individual musician on the other side.